Judge orders White House to immediately return CNN’s Jim Acosta's press pass

-WASHINGTON — A federal judge on Friday ordered the Trump administration to immediately return the White House press credentials of CNN reporter Jim Acosta.
+WASHINGTON — A federal judge ordered the Trump administration on Friday to immediately return the White House press credentials of CNN reporter Jim Acosta, though a lawsuit over the credentials' revocation is continuing.

-Acosta also made a brief statement, thanking the judge and his press colleagues for their support.
-"Let's get back to work," said Acosta.

-CNN had asked the judge to force the White House to immediately hand back the credentials that give Acosta, CNN's chief White House correspondent, access to the White House complex for press briefings and other events.
-CNN asked for Acosta's credentials restored while a lawsuit over his credentials' revocation goes forward.
+The White House said it would comply, but planned to develop "rules" for orderly press conferences.

-The White House revoked Acosta's credentials after he and Trump tangled during a press conference last week.
+The White House revoked Acosta's credentials last week after he and Trump tangled during a press conference following the midterm elections.
+CNN sued and asked the judge to issue a temporary restraining order forcing the White House to give back Acosta's credentials at least temporarily.
+The judge agreed.

+The suit by CNN alleges that Acosta's First and Fifth Amendment rights were violated when the White House revoked his credentials, called a "hard pass."

+While the judge didn't rule on the underlying case, he ordered Acosta's credentials returned for now because he said CNN was likely to prevail on its Fifth Amendment claim — that Acosta hadn't received sufficient notice or explanation before his credentials were revoked or been given sufficient opportunity to respond before they were.

-The judge also found that Acosta suffered "irreparable harm," dismissing the government's argument that CNN could just send other reporters to cover the White House in Acosta's place.
+The judge also found that Acosta suffered "irreparable harm," dismissing the government's argument that CNN could simply send other reporters to cover the White House in Acosta's place.

+But the judge also emphasized the "very limited nature" of his ruling Friday.
+He noted he had not determined that the First Amendment was violated.

 The judge told attorneys to file additional court papers in the case by Monday.